 • Pursuant to 25 U.S.C.
-3001(9), the human remains described in this notice
+3001(9), the human remains described in this notice are Native American based on the location and context of the burial, skeletal analysis, and State Historical Society records.

-Pursuant to 25 U.S.C.
-3001(9), the human remains described in this notice represent the physical remains of one individual of Native American ancestry.
+• Pursuant to 25 U.S.C.
+3001(9), the human remains described in this notice represent the physical remains of two individuals of Native American ancestry.